-The project shall utilize the services of various state department Experts in civil engineering/ geology/ agriculture/ horticulture as required or alternatively hire the services of government approved Valuers for valuation of structures and other immovable assets.
+The project shall utilize the services of various state department Expertsin civil engineering/ geology/ agriculture/ horticulture as required or alternatively hire the services of governmentapproved Valuers for valuation of structures and other immovable assets.
 The objective of this exercise is to establish the extent of loss and estimation of replacement cost.
 The major tasks are as follows:

-- 1. Measurement of affected structure/ immovable assets
+- 1. Measurement of affected structure/immovable assets

 - 2. Establishing construction typology

 - 3. Establishing extent of loss

 - 4. Estimation of replacement cost

 The measurement will provide required information for valuation.
-For valuation, the latest Schedules of Rates (SoR) of the R&B will be applicable.
+For valuation, the latest Schedules of Rates (SoR) of the RDWSD will be applicable.
 This SoR provides the consolidated unit rates for permanent, semi- permanent and temporary construction.
 Details as to how such consolidated unit rates have been arrived at is also explained, generally in the respective SoRs.
 Using the analysis as guide, the Expert/ Valuer can arrive at the compensation value of a structure/ asset.
 Various SoRs also provides rates for hand pumps, dug-wells, tube wells, etc. including installation charges.
 Extent of loss would be determined primarily in terms of the portion of the structure affected.
 While calculating replacement cost the following principles need to be kept in mind:

 - If a structure/ asset is affected 50% or more, then consider the whole structure as affected.
-When a portion of the structure is affected, and if it becomes unviable for use as per the AF/ AP, then consider the whole structure as affected. - Do not depreciate the cost of the structure/ asset for its age. - Add 30% extra over and above the estimated cost to arrive at replacement value - Allow the AFs/ APs to salvage and carry, for free, any materials for their use.
+When a portion of the structure is affected, and if it becomes unviable for use as per the AF/ AP, then consider the whole structure as affected. - When small narrow portions of land is left after acquisition, and if the AF/AP considers them unviable, then the RDWSD have acquire those portions of land. - Do not depreciate the cost of the structure/ asset for its age. - Add 30% extra over and above the estimated cost to arrive at replacement value - Allow the AFs/ APs to salvage and carry, for free, any materials for their use.
 Do include the cost of salvaged material in the replacement cost. - In case of crops, give prior notice and allow sufficient time, as required by AF/ APs to harvest crops or pay compensation for the crops as determined by concerned departments.